 Photo credit: Derrick Beasley

 Meg Stein, MFA (she/they) is a white, cis-female visual artist living and working in Durham, NC, primarily working in sculpture and social practice.
-She has exhibited her work at VICTORI + MO, Garis & Hahn, A.I.R.
-Gallery, the Nasher Museum of Art, Westbeth Gallery, VA MOCA, Duke University, and the Spartanburg Museum of Art, among others.
-Stein has been an artist-in-residence at Yaddo, the Millay Colony, The Hambidge Center and others and is the recipient of grants from the Puffin Foundation and South Arts among others.
-In addition to her work as a visual artist, Meg is a member of Art Ain’t Innocent, a Durham-based multi-racial, cross-class Southern arts visioning collective.
-With a background in mindfulness and somatics, Meg is also works with people as a Focusing guide and teacher at Alive and Aware Practice and she incorporates an embodied approach into both her visual art and facilitation work.
+She has exhibited her work at VICTORI + MO, Garis & Hahn, the Nasher Museum of Art, A.I.R.
+Gallery, Westbeth Gallery, VA MOCA, Vox Populi, and the Spartanburg Museum of Art, among others.
+She has been an artist- in-residence at Yaddo, Millay Arts, The Hambidge Center, among others.
+She has received a Puffin Grant, the Garland Fellowship from the Hambidge Center, and the Ella Pratt Emerging Artist Grant and was selected as the North Carolina Fellow for South Arts.

 Artist Statement